ravikovind/flutter_lucide/README.md

 ## Disclaimer

-This is not an official Lucide icon package.
+This is not an official Lucide Icon package.
 All the assets are owned by their respective owners([https://lucide.dev/](https://lucide.dev/)).
 Please visit their website for more information.
+This package is created to help the Flutter Community.